jarro2783/cxxopts/README.md

 to get its value.
 If "opt" doesn't exist, or isn't of the right type, then an exception will be thrown.

+## Help groups

+Options can be placed into groups for the purposes of displaying help messages.
+To place options in a group, pass the group as a string to `add_options`.
+Then, when displaying the help, pass the groups that you would like displayed as a vector to the `help` function.

 ## Positional Arguments

 Positional arguments can be optionally parsed into one or more options.
 To set up positional arguments, call

     options.parse_positional({"first", "second", "last"})

 where "last" should be the name of an option with a container type, and the others should have a single value.

 # Linking